What's a One-Wall Kitchen?

 Budget-Friendly Refresh

 Unlike the traditional open kitchen, one-wall kitchens usually lack counter space.
 The good news about having minimal horizontal surfaces is that they won't cost as much to upgrade to a nicer material.
 The same goes for the backsplash.
 This refresh provides more workspace by adding an island table.
-And an over-the-range microwave frees up more counter space.

 - Keep the existing refrigerator, dishwasher and range.